coredns/coredns.io/content/plugins/etcd.md

 title = "etcd"
 description = "*etcd* enables reading zone data from an etcd instance.
 The data in etcd has to be encoded as a [message](https://github.com/skynetservices/skydns/blob/2fcff74cdc9f9a7dd64189a447ef27ac354b725f/msg/service.go#L26) like [SkyDNS](https://github.com/skynetservices/skydns).
-It should also work just like SkyDNS." weight = 11 tags = [ "middleware", "etcd" ] categories = [ "middleware" ] date = "2017-09-10T18:11:52.763610"
+It should also work just like SkyDNS." weight = 11 tags = [ "plugin", "etcd" ] categories = [ "plugin" ] date = "2017-09-10T18:11:52.763610"
 +++

-The etcd middleware makes extensive use of the proxy middleware to forward and query other servers in the network.
+The etcd plugin makes extensive use of the proxy plugin to forward and query other servers in the network.

 ## Syntax